DataGov-SamagraX/STIDE_analysis/Drop_out_rate_analysis/README.md

 This document explains the logic used to calculate dropout rates for students across various courses.
 Data is available for 3  academic years.
 ### Defintion:

-A student in the data who attended a non-final year of college in 2021 or 2022 and didnt attend in the years after that.
+A student in the data who attended a non-final year of college in 2021 or 2022 and didn't attend in the years after that.
+Only students joining the course after 2021 are considered.

 ### Calculation:
 #### Maximum Course Year Calculation for each course :
 For each course, the maximum year (course length of a course) a student can be in is determined.

 ### Dropout calculation (without considering course change as dropout) :

- - Eligible students - Filtering by Academic Year :
+ - Eligible students - Removing students who joined before 2021

-Students in the last academic year (2022-23) are excluded, as their dropout status cannot be determined with the available data.
+ - Eligible students - Filtering by Academic Year : Students in the last academic year (2022-23) are excluded, as their dropout status cannot be determined with the available data.

 - Eligible students - Excluding Final Year Students : They cannot be considered for dropout analysis as they have reached last year and there is no next year to drop out.